Momo8289/Flask-SQLAlchemy-Whoosh/README.md

     desc = db.Column(db.String),
     price = db.Column(db.Integer)

+# If you want to index a table that  already has entries, use the reindex method
+# It index all entries in the table
+Product.reindex()

 # Use the search method to search a table
 results, total = Product.search("name", "nails", 1)
 ```